 Yesterday the Secretary of Agriculture, Tom Vilsack, announced the recipients of the first round of grant funding from the Regional Conservation Partnership Program, a new program under the 2014 Farm Bill.
 The RCPP provides funding under three categories: national, state, and critical conservation area—including the Great Lakes.
 Projects funded by the RCPP will tackle water pollution issues, nutrient runoff, and fish and wildlife habitat restoration.
 The Healing Our Waters-Great Lakes Coalition is excited for these first round of grants that will benefit the Great Lakes and beyond.
 You can read more about the program and see a cool infographic made by the USDA on Secretary Vilsack’s blog.

-- Weekly News Roundup: Habitat Restoration, Flint, and More
+- Weekly News Roundup: Harmful Algal Blooms, Ballast Water, and More

 - Removing Invasive Plants Restores Habitat at Times Beach

 - Weekly News Roundup: Infrastructure, Lake Ontario Water Levels, and More